fasrc/helmod/doc/INSTALL.md

 lmod requires `lua` 5.1 or 5.2, plus `lua-filesystem`, `lua-posix`, and `lua-devel`.

-## Hack around lmod's ingorning of --prefix
+## Hack around lmod's ignoring of --prefix

 During the installation, lmod will try to write files to the main filesystem.
 Allow this temporarily: